scenarioo/scenarioo-js/README.md

 ## Introduction to ScenariooJS

-Presentation Slides from the Zühlke Client Tech Days 2016 Conference Session:
+Presentation Slides from the Zühlke Client Technology Days 2016 Conference Session:
-[Effective E2E Testing with ScenariooJS and Protractor](http://scenarioo.org/e2e-testing-with-scenarioo-js) which is a good introduction and explanation how to use and introduce it.
+[Effective E2E Testing with ScenariooJS and Protractor](http://scenarioo.org/e2e-testing-with-scenarioo-js) Refer to these slides as a good introduction and explanation of how to use and introduce it.

 ## Use